clowdhaus/eksup/examples/standard-ami-1.20.md

 2. Verify that there are at least 5 free IPs in the VPC subnets used by the control plane.
 Amazon EKS creates new cluster elastic network interfaces (network interfaces) in any of the subnets specified for the control plane.

     ```sh
-    aws ec2 describe-subnets --subnet-ids $(aws eks describe-cluster --name  --region <REGION> \
+    aws ec2 describe-subnets --subnet-ids $(aws eks describe-cluster --name <CLUSTER_NAME> \
-      --query 'cluster.resourcesVpcConfig.subnetIds' --output text) --region <REGION> --query 'Subnets[*].AvailableIpAddressCount'
+      --query 'cluster.resourcesVpcConfig.subnetIds' --output text) --query 'Subnets[*].AvailableIpAddressCount'
     ```

 3. Check that the security groups allow the necessry cluster communication

-    - ⚠️ If the current cluster primary security group was deleted, then only route is blue/green upgrade
+    - Cluster primary security group should still be present:

-    - ⚠️ What steps/actions do we provide here?
+        ```sh
+        aws ec2 describe-security-groups --group-ids $(aws eks describe-cluster --name <CLUSTER_NAME> \
+          --query 'cluster.resourcesVpcConfig.clusterSecurityGroupId' --output text)
+        ```

+    - The new control plane network interfaces may be created in different subnets than what your existing control plane network interfaces are in, so make sure that your security group rules allow the [required cluster communication](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) for any of the subnets that you specified when you created your cluster.

 4. Check Kubernetes version prerequisites